PandaRider/PandaRider.github.io/_pages/about.md

 Hello!
 I am Dou Heng but my friends call me Edmund

 I'm an undergraduate studying software development by day and a hardware tinkerer by night.
 I'm interested in how embedded electronics, through secure networks and user interactivity, can impact our everyday lives.
-I see every challenge as a new learning opportunity which I strive to give in my all.
+I see every challenge as a new learning opportunity which I strive to give my best.
 In between my commitments, I read anything from up-and-coming technologies to classical humanities.

 After work gets done, I may be found practicing music or running marathons.